jeancarl/tjbot-labs/conversational-robot/nodejs/README.md

     ![](assets/1.8.png)

-12. Click on the green button labeled **Launch Tool** to launch into the Conversation training tool.
+12. Click on the green button labeled **Launch Tool** to launch into the Watson Assistant training tool.

     ![](assets/1.9.png)